icopy-site/awesome/docs/awesome/awesome-mdbootstrap.md

 - [Snippets](https://mdbootstrap.com/snippets/) - Best source of Bootstrap code examples & plugins.
 - [LAB](https://mdbootstrap.com/docs/standard/lab/) - Inspirational concepts & experiments created by the community of MDB.
+- [UI/UX Tips](https://mdbootstrap.com/docs/standard/customization/ui-ux-tips/) - Quick and easy-to-implement tips to improve your design.
+- [Services](https://mdbootstrap.com/services/) - We incorporate all of them in our own products, so our developers are uniquely experienced with these tools.
+We also use a variety of other solutions.
 - [Visual Studio Code snippets](https://github.com/mdbootstrap/MDB-VSCode-snippets) - An extension that allows you to add useful snippets of the most popular MDB 5 components to Visual Studio Code.
 - [Angular Visual Studio Code snippets](https://github.com/mdbootstrap/mdb-angular-vscode-snippets) - This extension adds snippets for MDB Angular - Angular Bootstrap UI KIT.
 - [Webpack starter](https://github.com/mdbootstrap/mdb-webpack-starter) - This guide describes in detail the capabilities of Webpack Starter.